-Image sources can be found by just taking all combinations of walls up to a given reflection order, e.g. Source-Wall1-Wal2, Wal1-Wall3 and so on.
+Image sources can be found by just taking all combinations of walls up to a given reflection order, e.g. Source-Wall1-Wall2, Wall1-Wall3 and so on.
 For simple rooms with few surfaces this is easily accomplished, however for rooms with thousands of surfaces this can lead to huge number of images sources which for geometrical reasons are not valid anyway.
-Instead another approach is used in ODEON - early rays up to the transition order specified in the room setup are used in order to detect possible image sources.
-A number of early rays are generated (ODEON suggest a number based on room dimensions, transition order and surface sizes).
-The rays are reflected specularily and each time a new combination of reflecting walls are found, a new image source tree after this process is usually much lower than all combinations of reflecting walls, but the images are all valid in the sense that each of them can be seen at least from some receiver position in the room.
+Instead, another approach is used in ODEON: early rays up to the Transition order specified in the Room setup are used in order to detect possible image sources.
+A number of early rays are generated (ODEON suggest a number based on room dimensions, Transition order and surface sizes).
+The rays are reflected specularily and each time a new combination of reflecting walls are found, a new image source is added to an image source tree.
+The number of images stored in the image source tree after this process is usually much lower than all combinations of reflecting walls, but the images are all valid in the sense that each of them can be seen at least from some receiver position in the room.